zloedi/zhost/README.md

-Glue library for realtime 2D graphic applications
+zhost - Glue library for realtime 2D graphic applications
 ============================================================================

-SDL wrapper plus some utils to get things faster on screen.
+SDL wrapper plus some utils to get things on screen easier.